atcosner/eagle-eye/README.md

 * Export of data into Excel or CSV formats for further processing

+## Timeline For Completion
+Eagle Eye is currently in an Alpha stage with large portions of functionality missing or buggy.
+As a solo developer working on this in my spare time, I plan to work on this sporadically.
+I have laid out a rough timeline below but if there is a feature you are particularly interested in please reach out to me at atcosner@gmail.com.

+* SPNHC 2025 (May 30th, 2025)
+  * Working processing pipeline demo
+  * Basic reference form creation
+* End of Summer 2025
+  * Full reference form creation
+  * Beta release
+* End of 2025
+  * Production Release
+    * Binaries available for Windows, and Mac
+    * Export/Import from a DB file

 ## Acknowledgements
 This project would not have been possible without the support of the staff of the [KU Biodiversity Institute](https://biodiversity.ku.edu/) with special thanks to the following people: